Background pattern

 • warfarin.

-Taking Trazodona Sandoz with food, drinks, and alcohol
+Taking Trazodone Sandoz with food, drinks, and alcohol

-Food:You may have a lower risk of adverse effects if you take this medication after eating food.
+Food:you may have a lower risk of side effects if you take this medication after eating.

-Alcohol:This medication potentiates drowsiness, reduced alertness, and other effects of alcohol.
+Alcohol:this medication increases drowsiness, reduced alertness, and other effects of alcohol.
 Do not drink alcohol while taking this medication.

-Pregnancy:The data on the use of trazodone in pregnant women are limited.
-As a precaution, it is preferable to avoid the use of trazodone during pregnancy.
+Pregnancy:the data on the use of trazodone in pregnant women are limited.
+As a precautionary measure, it is preferable to avoid the use of trazodone during pregnancy.

-Lactation:Do not take trazodone if you are breastfeeding, unless you and your doctor have discussed the risks and benefits.
+Breast-feeding:do not take trazodone if you are breast-feeding your child unless you and your doctor have discussed the risks and benefits involved.

-This medication contains less than 1 mmol/g of sodium (23 mg) per tablet; it is essentially "sodium-free".
+This medication contains less than 1 mmol mg of sodium (23 mg) per tablet; this is, essentially "sodium-free".

 3. How to take Trazodone Sandoz

-Trazodone Sandoz tablets should be taken after taking food.
+Trazodone Sandoz tablets should be taken after eating.

-Trazodone is a sedating antidepressant and causes drowsiness, especially at the beginning of treatment.
+Trazodone is a sedative antidepressant and causes drowsiness, especially at the beginning of treatment.

 Follow exactly the administration instructions of this medication indicated by your doctor.
 In case of doubt, consult your doctor or pharmacist again.
-The best dose for you must be identified individually.
+The best dose for you will be identified individually.

 • The recommended initial dose is 150 mg per day, divided into several doses after meals, or as a single dose before bedtime.